oneapi-src/level-zero-spec/scripts/core/INTRO.md

 available memory and affinity to the compute, user managed cache size and work submission command queues.

 ${"##"} Memory
-Memory is visible to upper level stack as unified memory with single VA space covering both GPU and specific device type (e.g GPU or FPGA).
+Memory is visible to upper level SW stack as unified memory with single VA space covering both CPU and with in specific device type (e.g GPU or FPGA).
-For GPU the API exposed 2 levels (potentially 3 levels) of memory hierarchy.
-The local memory available per device / sub device and user managed shared memory cache size (L1 cache).
-@todo [**Murali**] Determine the need to expose the last level (L3) cache on GPU, given it is configurable at the very high (buffer or image) level granularity in the HW.
+For GPU's, the API exposes 2 levels of memory hierarchy.
+The device memory can be managed at the device or sub device level and last Level L3 cahce can be controled through memory allocation API's.
+The low level cache like L1 cache is controlled throguh language intrinsics.

-The Level 0 application interface allows allocation of buffers and images at device and sub device granularity.
+The Level 0 application interface allows allocation of buffers and images at device and sub device granularity with Cacheablity hints.
 The memory APIs allow 3 kinds of allocation methods and enable implicit and explicit management of the resources by the application or runtimes
-@todo [**Ankur**] add cache capabilities of the device, e.g. max SLM size, L2$ size, L3$ controls

 @todo [**Ben**] SPIR-V has semantics within the kernels to declare cache requests, what about outside of kernels?
 Add per-Resource L3$ _HINTS_, overrided by kernels.

 ${"##"} Cross-Device Support